kubernetes-sigs/kueue/keps/74-support-argo-workflow/README.md

 #### How to suspend a workflow step by step

+It is hard for users to add suspend template manually in a workflow before each leaf template.
+Some tools are needed to help them to do this.
 We introduce three ways to manage the workflow.
 Responsebilities are different for the workflow-controller and kueue-controller in two ways.